ycpcs/cs496-spring2014/lectures/lecture09.md

 -   Syntax is superficially similar to Java
 -   Supports closures (anonymous functions which can access/modify variables in their lexical scope)

-When using Javascript to implement dynamic HTML, the general idea is to use Javascript to access elements in the DOM tree and call methods on them to change their properties, register event handlers, etc.
+When using JavaScript to implement dynamic HTML, the general idea is to use JavaScript to access elements in the DOM tree and call methods on them to change their properties, register event handlers, etc.

 jQuery
 ======

-Because doing operations on elements of the DOM tree is so important in Javascript, various libraries have been implemented to make it easy to do this.
+Because doing operations on elements of the DOM tree is so important in JavaScript, various libraries have been implemented to make it easy to do this.
 One of the most important and widely-used libraries is [jQuery](http://jquery.com).

 Using jQuery typically involves selecting one or more nodes in the DOM tree: this is the "query" part of jQuery.
 Then, you perform some operation on the selected nodes.